 Difference Between Growth Stock vs Value Stock

-Risk-averse investors may also go for income stocks which are fairly stable and offer competitive dividends like common stock of utility companies or preferred stock promising fixed dividends.
+- Risk-averse investors may also go for income stocks that are fairly stable and offer competitive dividends like the common stock of utility companies or preferred stock promising fixed dividends.

 Growth Stock vs Value Stock Infographics